hatchjaw/faust-ddsp/README.md

 a wire.
-We need a distinct expression, however, for an arbitrary signal &mdash; mic input, a soundfile, etc. &mdash; we know to be entering our program *from outside*, as it were, and for which we have, in principle, analytic description.
+We need a distinct expression, however, for an arbitrary signal &mdash; mic input, a soundfile, etc. &mdash; we know to be entering our program *from outside*, as it were, and for which we have, in principle, no analytic description.

 ```faust
 diffInput = _,0;